Rachelle Lefevre: Personal life and charity work

-In 2009, Lefevre donated $100 to Susan G. Komen for The Cure, a breast cancer charity, for every 10,000 people who followed her on Twitter.
-She also launched an eBay auction for the charity School On Wheels in August 2009, which provides tutoring to homeless children in Southern California.
+In 2009, Lefevre donated $100 for every 10,000 people who followed her on Twitter to Susan G. Komen for the Cure, a breast cancer charity.
+She also launched an eBay auction for the charity School on Wheels in August 2009, which provides tutoring to homeless children in Southern California.
 Lefevre sold t-shirts and other merchandise signed by her fellow cast members from Twilight.
 She is also an active supporter of Best Friends Animal Society, appearing in a public service announcement on behalf of the organization in November 2009, urging the public to adopt their next pet.
 Lefevre is a socialist.
-She endorsed Senator Bernie Sanders for President in the 2016 U.S. presidential election.
+She became an American citizen and endorsed Senator Bernie Sanders for president in the 2016 U.S. presidential election.

-She is married and has two children.
+She is married to Chris Crary and has two children.